DavittBarry/typescript-game/README.md

 # typescript-game

-A practise attempt at making a game using TypeScript
+A practice attempt at making a game using TypeScript and Phaser.

 ## Setup

-To get started with this project, run the following commands:
+Clone the repository and install dependencies:

 ```bash
 git clone git@github.com:DavittBarry/typescript-game.git